nkldlcrz/Function-Frontend/README.md

 ## Description Each Statement and Function

+# This code is a React application that provides a user interface for managing item prices.
 pragma solidity ^0.8.0;
 This line specifies that the contract should be compiled using a Solidity compiler version greater than or equal to 0.8.0 and less than 0.9.0.